chuntley/lets_go_check/README.md

-# Lets Go Check
+# Let's Go Check

-A small Go server used for checking LetsEncrypt certificates.
+A small Go server used for Let's Encrypt challenges.
 This was originally created to be used alongside HaProxy.

 ## Running